endojs/Jessie/packages/stdlib/src/ring0/README.md

-The modules in this folder rely on engine-level mechanisms.
+The modules in this folder rely on SES-level mechanisms.
 This code cannot be written in pure Jessie.

-So, a given implementation of Jessie must reimplement these modules.
+A non-SES implementation of Jessie needs to reimplement these modules outside of Jessie.